 by YouTheDesigner .
 April 1st, 2009

-Search engine optimization is the process of optimizing your site to rank better for certain keywords such as ” Business Card Designer ” in search engines such as Google.
-Many designers overlook this online marketing tactic and if your site is not optimized for keywords you could be missing out on gold mine of business opportunities!
+Search engine optimization is optimizing your site to rank better for specific keywords such as ” Business Card Designer ” in search engines such as Google.
+Many designers overlook this online marketing tactic, and if your site is not optimized for keywords, you could be missing out on a gold mine of business opportunities!

-Terms like this are usually easier to rank for because there is less competition and the traffic might not be much, but it will be very highly targeted.
-Below we will go over some steps to optimize your site for local search engine traffic, in particular for Google.
+Terms like this are usually easier to rank for because there is less competition, and the traffic might not be much, but it will be highly targeted.
+Below we will go over some steps to optimize your site for local search engine traffic, particularly for Google.

 1. Keyword Research